SMAC-Group/course_intro_statistics/chapters/chapter2.md

 <exercise id="6" title="Homework 1">

-We consider data from Parisi, et al., (2021) which studies the applicability of predictive models for intensive care admission of COVID-19 patients in a secondary care hospital in Belgium.
+We consider data from [Parisi et al., (2021)](https://jeccm.amegroups.com/article/view/6927/html) which studies the applicability of predictive models for intensive care admission of COVID-19 patients in a secondary care hospital in Belgium.
 Indeed, this study is based on data of patients admitted to an emergency department with a positive RT-PCR SARS-CoV-2 test.
 For the moment, the only variable we will consider is the oxygen saturation of the patients and your goal is to conduct an analysis based on this data to answer the following questions:

 1. Can we conclude that the admitted COVID-19 patients have an average oxygen saturation that can be considered low?
 2. Can we conclude that the admitted COVID-19 patients have an average oxygen saturation below 93%?